pascal111-fra/examples/README.md

 OOP Example 1.rar: is a small program showing building small class(object) for "coins!", and coin object has the ability to generate random value presenting which side the coin shows (head/tail).
 The program will imagine two coins, and will print in "memo1" the values of each coin.

+OOP Example 2.rar: is same like OOP Example 1.rar but with more developing in the way of making same tasks of OOP Example 1.rar to be more ideal.